What Causes Vitamin D Deficiency

 Dietary intake of Vitamin D is also estimated to be well below the recommended adequate intake level for most Australians.
 Vitamin D is available through a relatively small number of foods and dietary sources alone rarely provide enough Vitamin D. The best food sources of Vitamin D are fatty fish and fortified milks and cereals.

-The combination of low dietary intake and inadequate sun exposure are major factors contributing to widespread Vitamin D deficiency, but what are some other risk factors for Vitamin D deficiency?
+The combination of low dietary intake and inadequate sun exposure are major factors contributing to widespread Vitamin D insufficiency, but what are some other risk factors for Vitamin D insufficiency?

 - Age – in older people the ability of the skin to synthesise Vitamin D is significantly less than in younger people.
 A person 70 years of age exposed to the same amount of sunlight as a 20 year old person makes approximately 25% of the Vitamin D3 that the 20 year old person is able to make.2